Show Table of Contents

-The basic sync agreement configured through the Directory Server Console sets very simple information about synchronization, like the host and port information, synchronized subtrees, and connection types.
+The basic sync agreement configured through the web console sets very simple information about synchronization, like the host and port information, synchronized subtrees, and connection types.

-However, many configurations available to multi-master replication, like fractional replication and sync schedules, are available to Windows-Directory Server synchronization.
+However, many configurations available to multi-supplier replication, like fractional replication and sync schedules, are available to Windows-Directory Server synchronization.
 These settings must simply be added to the sync agreement manually.